akka/akka/akka-docs/src/main/paradox/typed/actors.md

 @@@ div {.group-scala}

+ * you are more familiar with an object-oriented style of structuring the code with methods in a class rather than functions
  * some state is not immutable
  * it could be more familiar and easier to migrate existing untyped actors to this style
  * mutable state can sometimes have better performance, e.g. mutable collections and